hongchengzhu/Lombard-VLD/README.md

 ### Our paper

 Congratulations!
-Our paper has been accepted by IEEE Symposium on Security and Privacy (S&P 25)!
+Our paper titled "Lombard-VLD: Voice Liveness Detection Based on Human Auditory Feedback" has been accepted by IEEE Symposium on Security and Privacy (S&P 25)!

+The acceptance was reported by our school at [link](https://cse.whu.edu.cn/info/2651/37981.htm) where you could understand our paper mode deeply.

 We are modifying the accepted paper for a camera-ready version.
 The final version will be released before 17th April AOE.